Nothing focuses a mind better than paying for profits.

 In this sample firm, all results are averaged over a two-year period and compared and rated as a percent of all client net income.
 Applying each partner's percent of prior two years rolling average profitability to the firm’s current year cash net income indicates current year objective compensation.

-Note that partner payroll costs, for compensation, are removed from the client profitability analysis.
+Note that partner payroll costs for compensation are removed from the client profitability analysis.
 In this example, there is no guaranteed pay for partners.

 Our management consulting experience has shown most clients to prefer an averaging method for promoting stability.
 A good year will still impact current year earnings, but banking some of it to cushion against a bad year is preferred.
 Each firm is different, but longer averaging periods may be too slow to react to current results.